 Is your baby a girl or a boy?:

 One of the burning questions on the mind of parents everywhere is whether or not there baby is a girl or a boy.
 This can be told using the ultrasound or genetic testing discussed above.
-Genetic testing can be done as early as the first trimester, but ultrasound are best done between 18-22 weeks of pregnancy.
+Genetic testing can be done as early as the first trimester, but an anatomy ultrasound can done between 15-22 weeks of pregnancy.